Najee Mondalek

 Najee Mondalek is a Lebanese-American actor who is the founder of AJYAL Theatrical group.
-Also, he has been called the Norman Lear of Arab-American culture after he was known for playing the role of Im Hussein in many plays just like, Shoufou alwawa wayn and the play Arab and Broud."
+Also, he has been called the Jerry Seinfeld of Arab-American culture after he was known for playing the role of Im Hussein in many plays just like, Shoufou alwawa wayn and the play Arab and Broud."

 Biography

 Born in Lebanon, Najee Mondalek grew up in a dreadful and unsecured environment where he spent much of his early childhood witnessing Lebanon's civil war.
 It was until 1985, as a teenager of 19 years old, that he immigrated to the United States where he attended Macomb Community College, Wayne State University, and Academy of Art University.
 Thereafter, he returned to Michigan to work for GM (General Motors) as a virtual-reality engineer.

 Career

 In 1988 he founded the AJYAL Theatrical Group— the first Arab-American theatrical group to "take the show on the road" and perform for Arab-American audiences in The United States, Canada, Australia and the Middle East.
 The everyday lives of Arab-American, their mistakes and mishaps constitute the subject of Ajyal Theatrical Group' shows.

 Ajyal has been the one constant for Mondalek.
 He writes a new show nearly every year.
 In September 1994, his theatrical life underwent a transformation.
 The centerpiece of his creative life, Im Hussein has become his Dame Edna, starring in six hit comedic plays since "Smile You Are in America," a comedy about immigrants trying to adjust to their new country.
 The main character was an older woman named Im Hussein.
 Three days before the first performance the father of the actress playing Im Hussein died.
 Mondalek couldn't find anyone to replace her.
 Thinking about Robin Williams as Mrs. Doubtfire and Dustin Hoffman as Tootsie, Mondalek took the part himself.